-- a.
-Members must not solicit or accept any gift or personal benefit that would, to a reasonable, well-informed person, create the appearance that the donor is seeking to influence the Member or gain the favour of the Member. - b.
-For these purposes, a gift or benefit provided with the Member's knowledge to a Member's dependant or to a Member's staff that is connected directly or indirectly to the performance of the Member's duties is deemed to be a gift to that Member. - c.
-For clarification, it is generally not a violation of Rule 4.a. to accept the following: - i. compensation authorized by law; - ii. gifts or benefits received as an incident of accepted protocol or normal expression of courtesy; - iii. a political contribution otherwise authorized and reported in accordance with the law; - iv. services provided without compensation by persons volunteering their time; - v. admission to charitable or community organized events, widely-attended events such as conventions or conferences, or training and education programs, provided that: - 1. admission is offered by the entity responsible for organizing and presenting the event: - 2. admission is unsolicited by the Member; and - 3. the Member is attending or participating in their official capacity; - vi. food, lodging, transportation and entertainment provided by federal, provincial or municipal governments or their political subdivisions or by the government of a foreign country, as long as these benefits are received by the Member during the performance of their duties of office; and - vii. sponsorships and donations for community events organized or run by a Member or a third party on behalf of a Member. - d.
-Except for political contributions allowable by law, Members must never accept gifts or benefits provided by a registered lobbyist, or their lobbyist client or employer.
-It is generally not a violation of this Rule to accept light refreshments given in the context of an interaction with a lobbyist where the Member is not able to obtain refreshments at their own cost. - e.
-Where a Member or their dependant or their staff is offered or given a gift that is not acceptable, the Member should refuse it or, at the earliest opportunity, return it to the donor without making any personal use of it.
+a.
+Members shall not solicit or accept any gift or benefit that would, to a reasonable, wellinformed person, create the appearance that the donor is seeking to influence the Member or gain the favour of the Member.

+b.
+For these purposes, a gift or benefit provided with the Member's knowledge to a Member's shall or to a Member's staff that is connected directly or indirectly to the performance of the Member's duties is deemed to be a gift to that Member.

+c.
+For clarification, it is generally not a violation of Rule 4.a. to accept the following:

+- i. compensation authorized by law; - ii. gifts or benefits received as an incident of accepted protocol or normal expression of courtesy; - iii. a political contribution otherwise authorized and reported in accordance with the law; - iv. services provided without compensation by persons volunteering their time to further the interests of the City or the Member's ward; - v. admission to charitable or community organized events, widely-attended events such as conventions or conferences, or training and education programs, provided that:

+- 1. admission is offered by the entity responsible for organizing and presenting the event; - 2. admission is unsolicited by the Member; and - 3. the Member is attending or participating in their official capacity; - vi. food, lodging, transportation and entertainment provided by federal, provincial or municipal governments or their political subdivisions or by the government of a foreign country, as long as these benefits are received by the Member during the performance of their duties of office; and - vii. sponsorships and donations for community events organized or run by a Member or a third party on behalf of a Member.

+d.
+Except for political contributions allowable by law, Members shall not accept a gift or benefit provided by a registered lobbyist, or their lobbyist client or employer.
+It is generally not a violation of this Rule to accept light refreshments given in the context of an interaction with a lobbyist where the Member is not able to obtain refreshments at their own cost.

+e.
+Where a Member or their dependant or their staff is offered or given a gift that is not acceptable, the Member shall refuse it or, at the earliest opportunity, return it to the donor without making any personal use of it.